EdDataScienceEES/tutorial-HeleneEngler/index.md

 In AIC.default(model.null, model.1, model.3, model.4, model.5, model.6,  :
   models are not all fitted to the same number of observations
 ```

-Thus we have determined `model.4 is has the best model fit.
+From this output we see `model.4` has the lowest AIC and is thus likely to have the best model fit.

 > **_NOTE:_** *When comparing models be careful to make sure the same number of observations is used for each parameters (this will avoid the warning message that shows up), as some data sets have N/A values.
-To avoid this it can be helpful to clean your data first (e.g. using `na.omit().
+It is good prcatice to clean your data before you start modelling (e.g. using `na.omit().
 This [CC tutorial](https://ourcodingclub.github.io/tutorials/data-manip-efficient/) teaches you how to do that.*

-Now we can check the residuals again to see if it meet the assumptions of linear regression.
+Now we can check the residuals again to see if the assumptions of linear regression are met.
 ```
 # Check residuals
 resid4 <-  resid(model.4)